unmanbearpig/faraday_csrf/README.md

 # Faraday CSRF

-Saves a (Rails) CSRF token, and later adds it to POST requests.
+Transparently handles Rails (and maybe not only Rails) CSRF protection, in case you need to send requests to an app that doesn't provide an API.
+It tries to extract a CSRF token from each request and later inserts it into (POST, PUT, DELETE, etc.) requests that probably require it.

 ## Installation